Top 10 Challenges of Studying Abroad and How to Overcome Them

 - Be sure to take advantage of every possible student discount, whether it be in travel passes, entertainment, or anything else - this will also help you save money

 It is a known fact that universities have limited slots for hostels, and it is also understandable that the waiting list would be longer due to the limited spaces.
-Hence you might have to manage a place for yourself.
-If not appropriately researched, chances of being cheated by fraud or falling prey to misleading accommodation ads are certain.
+Hence, you might have to manage a place for yourself.
+If not appropriately researched, the chances of being cheated by fraud or falling prey to misleading accommodation ads are certain.
+This indicates the importance of thorough research during your accommodation study abroad search.

 The report also highlights that more than 60% of international students take about a semester or even more to find accommodation, while around 24% have it figured at max in a month.